gft-page/gft-art-web/README.md

 - Unlimited lets anyone mint new tokens
 - Burnable allows burning as well as minting
-- Inflating makes new tokens available for minting with every new block These are built on top of [OpenZeppelin's tried and tested reference contracts](https://docs.openzeppelin.com/contracts/3.x/erc20).
+- Inflating makes new tokens available for minting with every new block

+These are built on top of [OpenZeppelin's tried and tested reference contracts](https://docs.openzeppelin.com/contracts/3.x/erc20).

-📝 Edit your frontend `App.jsx` in `packages/react-app/src`
+📝 Edit your frontend `App.jsx` and `/views` in `packages/react-app/src`

 📱 Open http://localhost:3000 to see the app

 There are three pages:
 - `Hints` to show you around
-- `Example UI` pulls together some information about the different tokens, as well as allowing you to interact with the
+- `Example UI` pulls together some information about the different tokens, as well as allowing you to interact with the key erc20 functionality (mint, transfer, approve)

+> Can you `approve` a metamask address, then use `transferFrom` with that address to take tokens from another wallet?

 - `Contract` has the vanilla scaffold-eth Contract component if you want to dig around some more

 Take a look around!